 Recognizing the Early Signs

 At Winding Road Kennel, we know that understanding the signs of bloat in dogs is crucial for every dog owner in Parkersburg, WV and the Mid-Ohio Valley.
-Bloat, or gastric dilatation-volvulus (GDV), is a sudden, life-threatening condition that requires quick action.
-Knowing what to look for could save your dog’s life.
+Bloat in dogs—also called gastric dilatation-volvulus (GDV)—is a life-threatening emergency where the stomach fills with gas and may twist on itself.
+This traps air and food, cuts off blood flow, and can quickly lead to shock or death if not treated immediately.

 Common Symptoms That Should Raise Concern